The lengths for which bicrucial square-free permutations exist: Constructions for large

 For $ 0 \leq i \leq 2k - 2$, we define $\tau_{32 +i}$ by and we call this the \emph{middle section} of $\sigma$.
 Note that so far we have only used the first $k - 1$ entries of $\pi$ and not $\pi_{k-1}$, but we will make use of the fact that the whole of $\pi$ was square-free when we check that $\sigma$ is square-free.

 Let $\sigma$ be formed by appending one of the following vectors, and denote the length of the chosen suffix by $\ell$.

 These have the patterns

 respectively.
 While the top two of these are right-crucial, the last two are not.
 From our construction, we know the last 7 entries of $\tau$ except for $\tau_{m - 6}$, $\tau_{m-4}$ and $\tau_{m-2}$.
-However, since $k \equiv 1 \mod 4$ and $\pi$ begins up-down, we know that $\pi$ ends down-down-up and that $\tau_{m-6} > \tau_{m-4} > \tau_{m-2}$.
+However, since $k \equiv 1 \bmod 4$ and $\pi$ begins up-down, we know that $\pi$ ends down-down-up and that $\tau_{m-6} > \tau_{m-4} > \tau_{m-2}$.
 Since these are the only entries in $R_3$ in the last 7 entries of $\tau$ and no entries in the suffixes are in $R_3$, this is enough to determine the pattern of the last $\ell + 7$ entries of $\sigma$.
 The possible patterns are

-and these are all right-crucial.
+and these are all right-crucial (see Lemma \ref{lem:right_crucial}).
 Hence, any left or right extension of $\sigma$ contains a square and it only remains to argue that $\sigma$ is square-free.

-First, note that by construction $\sigma$ follows the up-up-down-down pattern so does not contain any squares of length 4 and any square must have length at least 8.
+First, note that by construction $\sigma$ follows the up-up-down-down pattern so does not contain any squares of length 4 and any square must have a length of at least 8.
 Let $S = (S_1; S_2)$ be a square.
-Since the middle section was constructed using the high-medium-low construction and is square-free, it must either be the case that $S_1$ contains some of the first 32 entries, or that $S_2$ contains some of the last $\ell$.
+Since the middle section was constructed using the high-medium-low construction and is square-free, it must be the case that $S_1$ contains some of the first 32 entries, or that $S_2$ contains some of the last $\ell$.

 Let us first consider the case where $S_1$ contains some of the first 32 entries, and further that $S_1$ is contained entirely within the first 32 entries.
 It is easy to check that the prefix does not contain the pattern $(3, 1, 0, 2)$ so it cannot possibly be the case that $S_2$ contains $(\tau_{32}, \dots \tau_{35})$.
-Hence, the square must be contained entirely within the first 35 entries, which is fixed for any choice of $\pi$ and does not contain a square.
+Hence, the square must be contained entirely within the first 35 entries, and the pattern of these is fixed for any choice of $\pi$ and does not contain a square.
 Suppose instead that $S_1$ is not contained entirely within the first 32 entries.
 If $S_1$ contains $(\tau_{31}, \tau_{32}, \tau_{33}, \tau_{34})$, then $S_2$ must contain the pattern $(0, 3, 2, 1)$.
-However, since $n > 94$, the corresponding entries in $S_2$ must come from the middle section of $\sigma$ and this never contains the pattern $(0, 3, 2, 1)$ as the first, medium element is lower than the last, low element.
+However, since $n > 94$, the corresponding entries in $S_2$ must come from the middle section of $\sigma$ and this never contains the pattern $(0, 3, 2, 1)$ as the first, medium entry is lower than the last, low entry.
 Hence, $S_1$ must end with either $\tau_{32}$ or $\tau_{33}$.